 Why do the glitch need to eat like anybody else?
 Well, they're simulations of advancement, of course they would need to eat to simulate.
 If they just had oil to worry about, they would never properly simulate organic development because they have different needs than a flesh and blood, but by making them require food, they can easily simulate the advancement of technology of an organic race.

 It's for the same reason that Glitch who become self-aware are seen as aberrant and branded as Outcasts.
 Glitch are programmed to simulate.
 Everything about the way they live is contained within the simulation.
 When a Glitch gains self-awareness, they disrupt the simulation and introduce conflict with the Glitch's programming.
-To maintain the simulation, the other Glitch fall back on simulating medieval superstition and persecution: the self-aware Glitch is an aberrant heretic, and must therefore be cast out or destroyed.
+To maintain the simulation, the other Glitch fall back on simulating medieval superstition and persecution: the self-aware Glitch is a heretic, so therefore, we must Burn the Witch!